Envirometrix/plotKML/README.md

     #>  Max.   :1736.1
     #>  NA's   :6022
     #> dimension(s):
-    #>   from  to offset delta                       refsys point values
+    #>   from  to offset delta                       refsys point values x/y
     #> x    1  80 178400    40 +proj=sterea +lat_0=52.15...
 NA   NULL [x]
     #> y    1 115 334000   -40 +proj=sterea +lat_0=52.15...
 NA   NULL [y]
     plotKML(g, open.kml = FALSE)
-    #> Error in (function (classes, fdef, mtable) : unable to find an inherited method for function 'plotKML' for signature '"stars"'

-    # Rasterbrick: fails since there is no definition of plotKML function for
-    # Rasterbrick objects
+    #> Plotting the first variable on the list
+    #> KML file opened for writing...
+    #> Warning in proj4string(obj): CRS object has comment, which is lost in output
+    #> Reprojecting to +proj=longlat +datum=WGS84 +no_defs ...
+    #> Writing to KML...
+    #> Closing  obj.kml
+    #> Object written to: obj.kml

+Default methods do not work if the third dimension in a `stars` object do not represent a Date or POSIXct object:

+    # Test with another example:
     (L7 <- read_stars(system.file("tif/L7_ETMs.tif", package = "stars")))
     #> stars object with 3 dimensions and 1 attribute
     #> attribute(s):